 In addition, Subarus are built to last.
 Experian has pointed out that over 96% of Subaru vehicles sold in the last ten years are still on the road today, which is why buying a used Subaru is such a great value.
 Finally, Kelley Blue Book has named Subaru the most trusted brand in the automotive industry for the last eight years while awarding it the Best Performance Brand winner six times.

-Looking back over the past five years, four of the five top-selling models of Subaru are the same today as they were back then.
+Looking back over the past five years, four of the five top-selling models across all Subaru dealers are the same today as they were back then.
 However, their position rankings in the brand have been different.
 In addition, one model is no longer in the top five, having been replaced by another.

 The top two models in 2017 were the Outback at number one and the Forester at number two.
 This is because SUVs were already showing their popularity even five years ago.
 However, the number three and five models were sedans, the compact Impreza and the midsize Legacy.
 While the Impreza is still a top five best-selling model for Subaru, the Legacy has declined in popularity.

 This move away from the Legacy has nothing to do with the quality of this car.
 Rather, it is just a matter of public tastes, as drivers have moved away from sedans and more toward SUVs.
 Part of this is because of the extra space provided by SUVs.
 While both models may feature similar engines and fuel economy numbers, you are going to get a roomier interior and larger trunk space in an SUV than in a sedan.
 In addition, folks like the higher ground clearance in an SUV, especially here in Rhinebeck, where we get more than our fair share of snow in the winter.
 An SUV gives you more advantages in that kind of weather.